 This change would cutbenefits for 3 million people across the country.
 In New York City, about 1.6 million people depend on SNAP, and under this proposed rule, tens of thousands may potentially lose their benefits.

 Last year, we joined our anti-hunger partners in New York City and across the country to advocate for a strong Farm Bill, and we were heartened that legislation was passed in December 2018 to protect SNAP by maintaining eligibility standards.
-We are dismayed that this new executive action—following other damaging actions this year on Public Charge and Able-Bodied Adults Without Dependents—would undermine that progress and increase among low-income New Yorkers.
+We are dismayed that this new executive action would undermine that progress and increase Department of Homeland Security’s Public Charge Ruling and the —amount to consistent threats to this vital program that so many of our neighbors rely on. ’s proposed rule on SNAP time limits for Able Bodied Adults Without Dependentsamong low-income New Yorkers.
+This proposed rule, in addition to other efforts by the Administration to cut SNAP over the past year—including the